Historic Contexts Overview

 Contexts must be developed for evaluating and nominating any property to the National Register of Historic Places.

 For purposes of this website, historic contexts related to Pennsylvania's historic properties are organized by National Register Areas of Significance.
-Some historic contexts have been formally approved by the National Park Service and other are white papers and are intended to serve as guidance documents.
-Context documents are also accessible by searching "Archaeological and Historic Survey" reports through the Ask ReGIS function of the Cultural Resources Geographic Information System.
-The effort to add context documents to the CRGIS and PHMC web pages is ongoing so we encourage you to check back periodically for newly added information.
+Some historic contexts have been formally approved by the National Park Service and other are white papers or research papers that serve as guidance documents.
+Historic contexts and research papers are available as links on this website and as National Register nominations or reports in PA-SHARE.
+For instructions for searching in PA-SHARE, see Searching for Resources and Other Information in PA-SHARE.
+The effort to add context documents to PA-SHARE and the PHMC website is ongoing so we encourage you to check back periodically for newly added information.